 Select the VoIP tab.
 In the sample configuration, the Codec Selection was configured using the "Custom" option, allowing an explicit ordered list of codecs to be specified, different from the system default (see Section 5.3.6).
 The arrow buttons can be used such that G.729(a) 8K CS-ACELP and G.711 ULAW 64K codecs are listed in the Selected column.
 This configures IP Office to support either G.729a or G.711MU for this SIP Line.
 The DTMF Support parameter can remain set to the default value "RFC2833".
 The Re-invite Supported parameter can be checked to allow for codec re-negotiation in cases where the target of an incoming call or transfer does not support the codec originally negotiated on the trunk.
-The Use Offerer's Preferred Codec parameter can be left at the default unchecked value.
-In the sample configuration, Verizon preferred the G.729a codec in SDP, while also allowing the G.711MU codec.
+The Use Offerer's Preferred Codec parameter can be left at the default unchecked value, or may be checked.
+In the sample configuration, Verizon preferred the G.729A codec in SDP, while also allowing the G.711MU codec.
 The IP Office configuration shown below matches these Verizon preferences.
 In the course of testing, the IP Office configuration was varied such that G.711MU was the preferred or only codec listed, and G.711MU calls were also successfully verified.
-The PRACK/100rel Supported parameter is new in IP Office Release 8, and should be left at the default unchecked value.
-Since the Verizon Business IP Contact Center service does not support fax, the Fax Transport Support parameter can be set to "None", and the T38 Fax tab need not be visited.
-In the sample configuration the parameter was set to "T38 Fallback" for use with the Verizon IP Trunk service sharing the same SIP Line.
-For more information on T.38 fax with Verizon IP Trunk service, see reference [VZBIPT-IPO81SBC].
-Since the Avaya SBCE does not require registration, the SIP Credentials tab need not be visited.
+The PRACK/100rel Supported parameter was introduced in IP Office Release 8, and should be left at the default unchecked value.
+Since the Verizon Business IP Contact Center service does not support fax, the Fax Transport Support parameter is set to "None", and the T38 Fax tab need not be visited.
+Since the Verizon Business IPCC service does not require registration, the SIP Credentials tab need not be visited.
 Click OK (not shown).

-5.5.
+1.8.
 Users, Extensions, and Hunt Groups

 In this section, examples of IP Office Users, Extensions, and Hunt Groups will be illustrated.
 In the interests of brevity, not all users and extensions shown in Figure 1 will be presented, since the configuration can be easily extrapolated to other users.
-To add a User, right click on User in the Navigation pane, and select New (not shown).
+To add a User, right click on User in the Navigation pane, and select New.
 To edit an existing User, select User in the Navigation pane, and select the appropriate user to be configured in the Group pane.

-5.5.1.
+1.8.1.
 Digital User 232